 How do restaurants contribute to food waste?

-But just as in every other stage of the food supply chain, there’s no quick fix.
-Restaurants operate on slim margins, and funding new endeavors upfront can be tough.
+And, just as in every other stage of the food supply chain, there’s no quick fix.
+Restaurants operate on slim margins, and funding new endeavours upfront can be tough.

 Many restaurateurs are beholden to landlords who control how waste is collected and disposed of.
 Nevertheless, many are trying to rewrite the rules of the game.